 In many cases constipation develops because kids are afraid to go number two, embarrassed to go in an unfamiliar place such as a public bathroom or friend's house, or they simply don't want to stop what they're doing to go.
 Repeatedly delaying the urge causes the stool to become hard and difficult to pass.

 There can be other causes too, such as eating fewer fruits and vegetables, moving less and eating too many processed foods that are low in dietary fiber, which can have the opposite effect in helping digestion.
-Not drinking enough water also can cause constipation because adequate hydration helps move food through the digestive tract.
+Not drinking enough fluid also can cause constipation because adequate hydration helps move food through the digestive tract.

 What Can You Do?

 - Make sure your children are adequately hydrated.
 Water is best for hydration and serves an important role in softening stools.

 - Fiber gives stool bulk, making it easier for the digestive tract to move it along.
-Look for foods that include whole grains, vegetables and fruit, all of which contain insoluble fiber.
+Look for foods that include whole grains, vegetables and fruit, all of which contain dietary fiber.

 - Try a warm beverage or warm whole-grain cereal in the morning — that may stimulate the "urge" a bit more.
 Try to leave plenty of time after breakfast for your child to use the bathroom before heading out the door.
 Sometimes kids don't have the urge to go until 30 to 60 minutes after their meal.